| Professor

 opening is planned for

+this fall.
 Dr. Nakamoto received his

 DDS from the Nihon